Find answers to common questions about the University of Wisconsin Health and Wellness Management program.

 How long do I have to earn my degree?

 There is no completion deadline.
 You may take as many semesters as you need to earn your degree.

 Are internships a required part of the program?

-No. However, starting in fall 2015, the course, HWM 496: Capstone, will require students to obtain field experience.
-Students will complete a 100-hour field experience project with the goal of gaining hands-on experience in this exciting field.
+No. However, the bachelor’s degree course HWM 496: Health and Wellness Capstone and master’s degree course HWM 790: Health and Wellness Management Capstone will require a student to obtain field experience.
+Students will complete a 100-hour field experience project in HWM 496 with the goal of gaining hands-on experience in this exciting field.

 What are the program’s tuition and fees?

 Tuition for the online Bachelor of Science in Health and Wellness Management program is $390 per credit (63 credits total) whether you live in Wisconsin or out of state.
 Textbooks are purchased separately and are not included in tuition.

 Tuition for the online Master of Science in Health and Wellness Management program is $725 per credit (36 credits total) whether you live in Wisconsin or out of state.
 Textbooks are purchased separately and are not included in tuition.

 There are no additional course or program fees.
 As these are online programs, students do not pay segregated fees-fees in addition to tuition that cover the costs of student-organized activities, facility maintenance, and operations such as student health centers.

 Can I get financial aid?